perrochon/gb/ROADMAP.md

 * Different speeds on auto, or until contact/battle
 * Manual Shooting?
 * Set Destination on Map, not from a list?
+  # Look and Feel:
+* Better bitmaps, buttons, etc.
+* Stars should get bigger at high zoom level, similar to planets

 ## Regression